 The Sixth Form (Years 12 & 13)

 The vitality of its Sixth form is a key pointer to the strength of a school.
 The Sixth Form at Howard of Effingham is popular (approximately 375 students on roll) and students’ achievements are considerable and varied.
-Students follow AS courses in Year 12 and A2 in Year 13.
-The school also offers 3 BTEC Level 3 courses.
-Some students are prepared for Oxford and Cambridge Entrance and this year 8 were successful in achieving a place.
-Most students go on to degree courses at University and other to courses in areas of Further Education, such as an Art Foundation.
+The school also offers BTEC Level 3 courses.
+Most students go on to degree courses at University and others to courses in areas of Further Education, such as an Art Foundation.
 We provide a wide range of opportunities for Sixth Formers to exercise responsibility.
 They have their own students’ association, the Howard Association of Students, which organises social events such as the Christmas Ball and Leavers’ Dinner and they publish their own year book.
 Sixth Formers are also given the opportunity to become Prefects.
 The Senior Prefects and the Head Boy and Head Girl meet regularly with senior staff and make a valuable contribution to the general running of the school.

 Sixth Form courses are broadened through school community service, charity fund raising and work placements.
 All Students have regular tutorials, where they are provided with expert advice on applications to Higher Education.
 Careers advice is available from our own staff and the Careers Service.
 Sixth Form academic progress is closely monitored and a detailed review of each student’s work is made twice a term.

 Full details of Sixth Form courses are published in our Sixth Form Prospectus, and we welcome applications from students wishing to join us from other schools.